IG-AI/samvara-nn/README.md

 - **Description**:
    - This layer introduces **reinforcement learning** based on ethical goals, ensuring that decisions and behaviors are aligned with **compassionate, non-egoistic principles**.
 It acts as a **moral compass** within the network, guiding actions based on long-term consequences for the greater good.
-   - By reflecting on both **ethical** and **spiritual dimensions**, this layer allows Samvara-AI to act in harmony with the values of love, unity, and justice.
+   - By reflecting on both **ethical** and **spiritual dimensions**, this layer allows Samvara NN to act in harmony with the values of love, unity, and justice.

 - **Connections**:
    - **Refining Decision-Making**: The ethical layer refines decisions made in the material layers, ensuring that they are aligned with moral principles.
 It can also override purely logical decisions when ethical considerations take precedence.